-The Company opposes all of the agenda items pertaining to the shareholder proposal (Agenda Items 2 through 7) for the following reasons.
-Please see section (2) below for details of the opposing opinion on each agenda item.
+The Company opposes all of the agenda items pertaining to the shareholder proposal (Agenda Item 2 through Agenda Item 7) for the following reasons.
+Please see Page 18 and below for details of the opposing opinion on each agenda item.

 The Company takes all comments and suggestions from shareholders in serious regard, including those from the Proposing Shareholder to date, and, with an emphasis on improving corporate value, has taken measures to make improvements where needed.
 To this reason, the Company has purposely refrained from actively and publicly making statements that are critical of the claims and assertions that are being made by the proposing shareholder.
-However, in order to protect the interests of shareholders and all stakeholders, and therefore to preserve corporate value, the Company is issuing this Opposing Opinion as a public statement in response to the various misguided assertions being made by the Proposing Shareholder.
+However, in order to protect the interests of shareholders and all stakeholders, and therefore to preserve corporate value, the Company issued this Opposing Opinion as a public statement in response to the various misguided assertions being made by the Proposing Shareholder on January 20, 2023.
+We explain this again below.